 The scheme aims to address low levels of home ownership in the Armed Forces, overcoming the disadvantages that mobility brings in line with the principles of the Armed Forces Covenant.
 It supports greater lifestyle choice and retention of personnel.

-The pilot was initially planned to run for three years, but due to its popularity it has now been extended until 2019.
-AFF is currently seeking clarification on what will happen to the popular scheme at the end of the pilot and will communicate to families when we know more.
+The pilot was initially planned to run for three years, but due to its popularity it has now been extended until 2022.
+AFF is pleased that the extension is now for a period of 3 years allowing families the certainty to plan ahead.

 The loan is repaid through the Service Person’s monthly salary, over a period of 10 years.
 You will be expected to live in the home whenever Service needs allow.
 It is taxable and soldiers should seek advice on the impact this will have on their monthly income.